In this article, we explain how fraudsters bypass facial verification and provide insights into choosing the most reliable anti-fraud solutions.

 Sumsub’s statistics show that the prevalence of deepfakes fraud grew considerably from 2022 to 2023:

 To put this in absolute numbers, from 2022 to 2023, the proportion of fraud consisting of deepfakes increased from 0.1% to 4.6% in Canada, from 0.2% to 2.6% in the U.S., from 1.5% to 7.6% in Germany, and from 1.2% to 5.9% in the UK.

 Suggested read: Biometrics and the Fight against Criminals (Guide 2023)

 Deepfake technology can easily be used to bypass facial recognition.
 Since everyone can create a deepfake at little to no cost with free generators, it’s easy to face-swap someone to gain access to their account.
 However, an efficient deepfake detection technology would be able to recognize deepfakes by analyzing artifacts on the provided image.

 Bypassing liveness does not include impersonation.
 Instead, fraudsters hack the liveness system itself by swapping in or editing biometric data.

 Every liveness technology contains three weak points that hackers can target:

 Fraudsters can take over a phone camera and inject a pre-recorded video or deepfake.
 Data transmitted over the internet can also be intercepted if it is not encrypted properly, and a server can be hacked.

-A reliable technology should detect any of these fraudulent attempts.
+Any reliable technology should detect these fraud attempts.

-It is also vital to ask the liveness solution provider about the data encryption mechanisms that they employ.
-Their solution must provide state-of-the-art encryption that withstands invasions like replay or man-in-the-middle attacks.
+It is also vital to ask the solution provider about the data encryption mechanisms that they employ, which should be state-of-the-art and resistant to replay or man-in-the-middle attacks.